danielsaidi/website_danielsaidi/collections/_posts/2013/2013-04-15-new-legal-label-in-mkmapview.md

 so too.
 However, that area is occupied by a legal label that Apple for some reason have decided to include.

-I have not been able to find a way to remove this label with the native MKMapView methods, but I did manage to find a way to programmatically move the label to the bottom-right corner instead, using a category that I wrote:
+I haven't found a way to remove this label with the native `MKMapView` methods, but managed to find a way to programmatically move it to the bottom-right corner instead, using a custom category:

 ```objc